nnn911/MLSI/README.md

-# OVITO MLSI
+# MLSI
-OVITO MLSI is short for OVITO Maschine Learning Structure Identifier.
-A neural network based crystal structure identification engine.
+MLSI is short for Maschine Learning Structure Identifier.
+A neural network based crystal structure identification engine implemented as python script modifier for OVITO.

 The model used here is build on a [PyTorch](https://pytorch.org/) implementation for "[Dynamic Graph CNN for Learning on Point Clouds (DGCNN)](https://arxiv.org/pdf/1801.07829)" by [An Tao](antao97/dgcnn.pytorch).